jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 > [!NOTE]
 > The evaluation of an algorithm should be always compared to the ***worst case scenario***

+Recursion is the method of calling itself to get the desired output
+- Recursion always as a base case that it evaluates itself to know a stopping point
+	- if not recursion will never end
+It is important to have two base cases and an ending condition for each case
+1. Base case 1: the stopping point in which the input does not exist
+2. Base case 2: the stoppoing point in which the input does exist

+The number times recursion calls itself is called ***Recursive Depth***

+Iterative solution
+- loop structure of some kind

+Recursive solution
+- a set of stopping conditions and a function that calls itself

+Recursion is used a lot as it does not change the original data that was given

+Space Complexity - a measure of working storage or extra storage grows

+Iterative Solution - O(1) constant time

+Recursive Solution - O(logn) logarithmic time

+> [!NOTE]
+> logarithmic time varies per programming language

 ## Data Structures